Nisio Isin: Manga

 Nisio Isin has several adaptations of his novels for manga and since most of his novels are published by Kodansha, most of them comes out in magazines of the publisher.

 Zerozaki Sōshiki no Ningen Shiken

-First serialized in Pandora Vol. 2 Side-A, it was later transferred to the Japanese magazine Monthly Afternoon.
-It's an adaptation of the first volume of the Ningen series and it was drawn by Iruka Shiomiya.
-It was serialized from December 20, 2008, to August 2013.
+First serialized in Pandora Vol. 2 Side-A, it was later transferred to the Japanese magazine Monthly Afternoon from September 24, 2011, to August 24, 2013.
+It is an adaptation of the first volume of the Ningen series and it was drawn by Iruka Shiomiya.
 Compiled by Kodansha in 5 volumes.